threadi/wp-personio-integration-light/readme.txt

 * Fixed typo in filter-template

 = 2.0.5 =
+* make sure that the cronjob are installed in any case
 * Fixed resetting of position order during import
 * Fixed filter regarding pagination